 Article-Style Dissertations

 Article-style dissertations must be based upon research completed while the student is enrolled at The University of Alabama.
 The student must be the first author, or equivalent, as defined by the discipline for each article used.
 As with traditional dissertations, the article-style dissertation must be the student's original idea.
-It must be a unified work and include a sequence of articles of publishable quality around a cohesive theme, with a comprehensive review of literature demonstrating an in-depth understanding of the unifying framework.
+It must be a unified work and include a sequence of three articles of publishable quality around a cohesive theme, with a comprehensive review of literature demonstrating an in-depth understanding of the unifying framework.

 In Article-style dissertations, there will be: